AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/imaging-faq.md

 Als u een nieuw aangepast domein moet configureren voor het gebruik van Smart Imaging, moeten de URL&#39;s worden bijgewerkt met dit aangepaste domein.

-Zie ook [Ben ik verkiesbaar om Slimme Beelden te gebruiken?](#am-i-eligible-to-use-smart-imaging) om inzicht te krijgen in de vereisten voor slimme beeldverwerking.
+Zie [Mag ik Smart Imaging gebruiken?](#am-i-eligible-to-use-smart-imaging) om inzicht te krijgen in de vereisten voor slimme beeldverwerking.

 <!-- No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
 All of this is handled automatically. -->